azankorejo/flappy-ml-reinforcement-learning/README.md

 In our Flappy Bird project, we use a reinforcement learning algorithm called Deep Q- Network (DQN), which enables the bird to learn how to navigate the pipes through trial and error.
-Here’s a breakdown of how DQN is applied here ? Q-Values and Q-Learning: Q-values represent the expected utility (or reward) for each action the bird can take at each possible state of the game.
+Here’s a breakdown of how DQN is applied here
+1. Q-Values and Q-Learning: Q-values represent the expected utility (or reward) for each action the bird can take at each possible state of the game.
 The goal of Q-learning is to learn the Q-values by balancing exploration (trying new actions) and exploitation (choosing the best-known actions)^
-6 Deep Q-Network (DQN): In DQN, instead of storing Q-values for every state-action pair (which is impossible for complex environments), we use a neural network to approximate Q-values.
-Here, the network maps the current game state to Q-values for each action (flap or no-flap)^ m Experience Replay: During training, each frame (state) and the corresponding actions and rewards are stored in memory, allowing the agent to learn from past experiences.
+2. Deep Q-Network (DQN): In DQN, instead of storing Q-values for every state-action pair (which is impossible for complex environments), we use a neural network to approximate Q-values.
+Here, the network maps the current game state to Q-values for each action (flap or no-flap)^
+3. Experience Replay: During training, each frame (state) and the corresponding actions and rewards are stored in memory, allowing the agent to learn from past experiences.
 The DQN replays these stored experiences in batches, which helps in reducing data correlation and stabilizing learning^
- Target Network: To stabilize training, a separate target network is used, which is updated less frequently than the main network.
+4. Target Network: To stabilize training, a separate target network is used, which is updated less frequently than the main network.
 This target network helps in more consistent Q-value updates by reducing oscillations in the Q-learning process.